BazzaCuda/BazDebugWindow/README.md

 Initial Installation
 --------------------

-1. Download the _debugWindow.pas unit from the source code and save it to any folder.
+1. Download the latest BazDebugWindow_release_v1_n_n.zip file from "Releases" and unzip it to a folder of your choice.
-2. Download the latest BazDebugWindow_release_v1_n_n.zip file from "Releases" and unzip it to a folder of your choice.
+2. Note that the folder now also contains the _debugWindow.pas unit for inclusion in your project.
 3. Run the BazDebugWindow.exe - it will appear minimized in the system tray on your desktop.

 When the app runs, it will try to write it's installation location to the registry at